Multi-state quantum simulations via model-space quantum imaginary time evolution

 Hence, we introduce the spin-shift to the propagator,

 where $\lambda$ is an arbitrary positive number and $s$ is the designated spin quantum number.
 Because MSQITE is expected to transform the initial model space into the complete subspace, the use of the spin-shift should also be able to fix the spin at the same time.
 The trick here is that, while the target spin component with $s$ in the model space remains unaffected by the shifted propagator, the spin contaminants with $s' > s$ rapidly vanish.
-Note that we can always assume $s' \ge s$ by appropriately constructing the initial model space (namely, we set $m_s = s$ where $m_s$ is the eigenvalue of $\hat S_z$).
+Note that we can always assume $s' \ge s$ by appropriately constructing the initial model space (namely, we set $m_s = s$).
 Thereby, the model space will be projected to spin $s$.
+We would like to emphasize that this effect shares similarities with the widely-used penalty function method in variational algorithms, which penalizes the energy associated with incorrect spin states\cite{Andrews91,McClean16, Yen19, Ryabinkin19}.

 As $\lambda$ becomes large, the spin-projection acts more strongly; however, it could spoil the convergence of MSQITE because of the large Trotter error.
 In principle, it suffices to use $\lambda > E_{s'} - E_s$ where $E_{s'}$ is the energy of excited state with spin $s'$.

 In the top right panel of Fig.~\ref{fig:spin-shift}, we show the results of MSQITE with the spin-shift using $\lambda = 0.5$.
 As expected, all the states nicely converge to the desired singlet states.
 Throughout all imaginary time, these states retain $\langle \hat S^2 \rangle =0$ approximately, and get rid of spin contamination appropriately.
 We notice that the third state of MSQITE initially approaches the $4^1A_g$ state instead of directly converging to the $3^1A_g$ state, and then starts to find the latter state as the lower state.
 However, this is not the weakness of the method; it is rather an indication of the ability of MSQITE to find the lowest states.